rgoshen/nebula-crisis-web/README.md

 ## Overview

-**Nebula Crisis: Overlord Showdown** is a text-based adventure game set aboard an intergalactic spaceship that has been overrun by a deadly Alien Overlord.
+**Nebula Crisis: Overlord Showdown** is a web-based terminal game set aboard an intergalactic spaceship that has been overrun by a deadly Alien Overlord.
 As the player, your mission is to explore the ship, gather critical items, and activate the ship’s defense system before the Alien Overlord catches you.
 Each playthrough is unique due to randomized starting positions, item locations, and the alien’s whereabouts, ensuring unpredictability and replayability.

+This game is hosted on AWS and utilizes GateOne to provide an immersive terminal-based gameplay experience accessible via any modern web browser.

 ## Gameplay